TCMG-412-Group-3/Project2/content/posts/timmovies.md

 Gaby's comment: I am impressed you keep up with One Piece- it's a great show but so insanely long!
 I have only watched one season and then gave up...

 Stephen's comment: I love The Wolf of Wall Street, it's hilarious and Leo Dicaprio is one of my favorite actors also.

+Tyler D's comment: A lot of people thought the Lego Movie was bad but I thought it was iconic in a way that "everything is awesome"!